adeo/mozaic-design-system/README.md

 # Adeo's Design System
 > ADEO - LMF - LMBR | Design System Team

-**Why:** The goal is to help speed up the workflow of designers and developers by providing well designed, developed and documented visual components.
+**Why:** The goal is to speed up the workflow of designers and developers by providing well designed, developed and documented visual components.

 **What:** Source of truth which groups all the elements that will allow the teams to design, realize and develop a product